Andrés Prieto (footballer, born 1993)

-Andrés Tomás Prieto Albert (born 17 October 1993) is a Spanish professional footballer who plays as a goalkeeper for Dinamo Tbilisi of the Georgian Erovnuli Liga.
-He made occasional appearances in La Liga for Málaga and in the Segunda División for Real Madrid Castilla, and played regularly at Segunda B level over three seasons with Espanyol B, before spending a season in English football as backup goalkeeper at EFL Championship club Birmingham City.
+Andrés Tomás Prieto Albert (born 17 October 1993) is a Spanish professional footballer who plays as a goalkeeper for Ponferradina.

+Prieto made occasional appearances in La Liga for Málaga and in the Segunda División for Real Madrid Castilla, and played regularly at Segunda División B level over three seasons with Espanyol B, before spending a season in English football as backup goalkeeper at EFL Championship club Birmingham City.

 Football career

 Early career

 Born in Alicante, Valencian Community, Prieto joined Real Madrid's youth setup in 2008, aged 15.
 He was named to the C team's pre-season program in the 2012 summer, but was later demoted back to the youth squad.

 Despite appearing mainly with the Juvenil A squad, Prieto made his professional debut on 13 April 2013, replacing the injured Tomás Mejías in a 3–1 away success against Recreativo de Huelva in the Segunda División championship.
 In May 2013, he was promoted to the C team playing in the Segunda División B, but acted mainly as a backup to Alfonso Herrero during the campaign.

 On 7 August 2014, Prieto moved to another reserve team, RCD Espanyol B, also playing in the third tier.
 He was a regular starter during his three-year spell at the club.